Gene-Weaver/LeafMachine2/README.md

     - Otherwise, double check that you followed each step and reach out by submitting an inquiry in the form at [LeafMachine.org](https://LeafMachine.org/)

 ---

+# Using LeafMachine2 GUI

+As of March 18, 2024 LeafMachine2 has a Stramlit GUI.
+To launch the GUI, run:
+<pre><code class="language-python">python run_LeafMachine2.py</code></pre>
+<button class="btn" data-clipboard-target="#code-snippet"></button>
+This will open a new tab in your browser with a simple user interface.
+Please refer to the guide below for more information about how everything works.
+The GUI has most of the setting described below and is a great place to start.

+Note: If you previously installed LeafMachine2, we recommend rebuilding your venv from scratch before trying to run the latest updates.
+To get the latest updates, use `cd` to move into your LeafMachine2 directory, build and activate your virtual environment, then run `git pull`.
+If you made local changes to your repo, you may have to stash or --force overwrite your local changes (or just install LM2 in a new local directory).

 # Using LeafMachine2